WICG/pending-beacon/README.md

 Authors: [Darren Willis](https://github.com/darrenw), [Fergal Daly](https://github.com/fergald), [Ming-Ying Chung](https://github.com/mingyc) - Google

-This document is an explainer for a system for sending beacons when pages are discarded, that uses a stateful JavaScript API rather than having developers explicitly send beacons themselves.
+This document is an explainer for a system for sending beacons when pages are discarded, rather than having developers explicitly send beacons themselves.

-See also the proposed [spec](https://wicg.github.io/pending-beacon/) (currently outdated).

 ## Problem And Motivation